4 Powerful Radio Software to Broadcast Live Radio Online

 - Best for: Professional DJs and interactive live sets

-- Virtual DJ is a powerful tool with video mixing, effects, and direct streaming capabilities.
+Virtual DJ is a powerful tool with video mixing, effects, and direct streaming capabilities, helping shape a polished sound while making it easier for the user to keep direct control over live mixes.

 Get Started with Zeno Tools

 Once you’ve chosen your encoder, Zeno Tools makes it easy to go live.
-Inside your Zeno dashboard, you’ll find your stream URL, port, and password — everything you need to plug into your encoder and start broadcasting.
+Inside your Zeno dashboard, you’ll find your stream URL, port, and password — practical technical details that cover core technical needs inside the dashboard so you can plug into your encoder and start broadcasting, with built-in services and support that help you get on air smoothly.

 Zeno also provides a customizable web player to help you share your station on your own website.
 In your Zeno Tools dashboard, head to the left-hand menu and select Players.
 From there, you can tailor the player to match your brand — adjust colors, layout, and functionality.
-Once configured, Zeno gives you multiple embed options so you can easily integrate it into your site.
+Once configured, Zeno gives you multiple embed options so you can easily integrate it into your site and make listening simple across desktops and mobile devices.

 So, ready to go live?

-Join the new wave of internet radio with Zeno.FM.
+Join the new wave of internet radio with Zeno.FM and get your station on the air with less airtime wasted.

 August 8, 2025